cgruns4/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils
-- write a short summary using screenshots from your total_summary and lot_summary dataframes, and address the following question:

-- The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current    manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+- The current manufacturing data, in its totality, does not meet the design specification requirements due to the variance of Lot 3 exceeding the 100 pounds per square inch variance guideline.
+Lot 1 + 2 satisfied the criteria, but Lot 3 had a variance above the minimum requirement.

 ![total_summary](https://user-images.githubusercontent.com/71041680/119747035-d46cc200-be5f-11eb-94cd-7ebe824636ec.png)